-The Windows Media player is used to play audio files while the computer is on.
-You can play audio/video CD files using the Windows Media Player, as well as watching TV, video and listening to the radio through internet.
+You can play video and audio CD files with the Windows Media Player, as well as watching TV, video and listening to the radio through internet.
+The on-board audio hardware and software of your computer enable the computer to play audio/video compact discs.
 The instructions to play a video CD-ROM are the same as the instructions for the audio CD below.
+If you wish to do so, you can attach external speakers to the Headphone jack.